XaSeK/E-Shop-via-PhP/README.md

-# 🛒 PHP E-Shop Store XaSeK
+# 🛒 PHP E-Shop Store XaSiK

 A simple and functional E-commerce web application built using **PHP** and **Bootstrap**.
 This project allows users to browse products, manage a shopping cart, and place orders.